MicrosoftDocs/microsoft-365-docs/microsoft-365/lti/onedrive-lti.md

 # Integrate OneDrive LTI with Canvas

 Integrating OneDrive LTI with Canvas is a two step process.
-First step enables OneDrive in Canvas and second step makes OneDrive LTI available within Canvas courses.
+The first step enables OneDrive in Canvas, and the second step makes the OneDrive LTI available within Canvas courses.

 ## Enable OneDrive LTI in Canvas